rajithja/Module-1-challenge-Horiseon/README.md

-# U of T - bootcamp, Module-1-challenge
+# *U of T - bootcamp, Module-1-challenge*

 ## Table of Contents
 1. General Info
+2. Acceptance criteria
-2. Technologies used
+3. Technologies used
-3. Resources used
+4. Resources used
-4.
+5.